stormmolao/agile-demo-app/README.md

 # agile-demo
 - This application was created to show 4 values and 12 principles of Agile Development Method.
-- User who interacts with the application can not only see the stuffs but also adding, deleting and updating existed value
+- User who interacts with the application can not only see the stuffs but also adding, deleting and updating existed value.

+- To start demo, please install requirement environment and library for Back-end and Front-end bellow.
+Then compiles and hot-reloads for development in sequence Back-end, Front-end.

 # Back-end
 ## Environment